 It’s also sometimes called an “invisible seam” owing to the fact you can’t actually see where the stitches have been made.

-This technique is very popular amongst seamstresses and designers because of the lovely finish it provides.
+The French seam technique is very popular amongst seamstresses and designers because of the lovely finish it provides.
 The clothes appear more sophisticated and more carefully crafted because there’s no visible thread holding the pieces together.
+Furthermore, it makes for a much stronger seam because it is folded over on itself and doubled.

 It makes the work very professional-looking.
 However, anyone can learn how to do the French seam.
 It requires more patience than your typical seam.
 In fact, a French seam needs to be worked on twice.